syslabcom/osha.oira/docs/index.rst

 ============

 The OiRA risk assessment tool is based on hierarchical questionnaires.
-A questionnaire (or OIRA tool) covers all possible risks for a specific sector of industry.
+A questionnaire (referred to as OIRA tool) covers most of the possible risks for a specific sector of industry.

 Each sector organisation can have one or more OiRA tools published simultaneously.